We currently sell ebooks in these formats:

 Maximising Compatibility

-Because Adobe Digital Editions isn't available on some mobile devices, we developed our own Ebook Reader app.
-Ebook Reader is compatible with the same PDF and EPUB files used by ADE, but expands the number of devices that can make use of these formats (check the device guide).
+We developed our own Ebook Reader app to ensure compatibility on as many devices as possible.
+Our Ebook Reader app is compatible with the same PDF and EPUB files wheter DRM is applied or not.
+If you have an ereader deivce, if it supports either Readium LCP or Adobe DRM it is also supported (check the device guide).
 We also developed our Online Reader which expands the number of compatible devices even further still to almost any device with an internet browser.

 Which ebook format is for me?